MakeSchool-Tutorials/Makestagram-Swift-V2/P18-Improving-Timeline/content.md

 > Extend the `viewDidLoad` method so that it initializes a `TimelineComponent`
 >
     override func viewDidLoad() {
         super.viewDidLoad()
 >
         timelineComponent = TimelineComponent(target: self)
         self.tabBarController?.delegate = self
     }

 The `TimelineComponent` only takes one argument when it's being initialized: the `target`.
 The `target` is the object to which the `TimelineComponent` shall add its functionality.
-In our case that's the `TimelineViewController`, so we pass `self` to the `initializer`.
+In our case that's the `TimelineViewController`, so we pass `self` to the initializer.

 ##Removing the posts array